Do I Have to Let a Jury Hear My Ontario Personal Injury Case?

 The judge also explained that deciding to strike a jury is not just a matter of assessing the potential factual complexity of a case.
 Ultimately, it comes down to whether dispensing with a jury will make justice more “efficient, affordable, and proportional.”
 Put another way, a judge should only strike a jury notice when there is reason to believe that the excessive cost or potential delay in adjudicating the case so warrants.
 While acknowledging there are “systemic issues” that affect the ability of Ontario courts “to provide long civil trials” in a cost-effective manner to the parties, here Justice Myers said he felt it was still possible this case could be successfully tried before a jury.

-Speak with Our Toronto Personal Injury Lawyers Today
+Speak with Our Ontario Personal Injury Lawyers Today

 The question of whether to seek or strike a jury trial is often critical to the success of an Ontario personal injury claim.
-This is why it is important to work with an experienced Toronto car accident lawyer who understands the law and the provincial court system.
-If you have sustained serious, life-altering injuries due to someone else’s negligence, the Preszler Law Firm can assist you in seeking compensation.
+If you have sustained serious, life-altering injuries due to someone else’s negligence, the Preszler Injury Lawyers can assist you in seeking compensation.
 Call us or contact us online to schedule a free, no-obligation consultation today.